Filing the Certificate of Formation Is Simple!

 P.O.
 Box 5616

 Montgomery, AL 36103-5616

 Note: You must attach your Name Reservation Certificate if mailing in your Certificate of Formation.

 Create an Operating Agreement

-An Alabama LLC Operating Agreement is a legal document that outlines the ownership structure and member roles of your LLC.
+An Alabama LLC operating agreement, also known in the state as a limited liability company agreement, is a legal document that outlines the ownership structure and member roles of your LLC.

 Your operating agreement will be kept in your LLC's private business records; you do not file it with the state.